Waterbird20/SWE3022_Group10/Group_Activity-02/Prob1.md

 --- -->

-# 1. Example
+# 1. Network Application Architecture

-### A. Explain the Internet protocol stack, and the encapsulation and the decapsulation of a user’s data by using air travel example
+### A. Explain the client-server architecture.
+Suggest two example applications that use a client-server architecture.

 ***Application Layer (Ticketing Service)***